-Members are ready to document any pop-up, mini, fast, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any themed, courthouse, town hall, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

-We are anxious to create a picture story chronicling your romantic, religious, unique, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your intimate, religious, romantic, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Louisiana Couples

 Hello, I am Nikhol Esteras, a documentary photographer specializing in weddings based out of Oaxaca, and often in California.
 I have been photographing weddings since 2014.
 I hold a BA in Psychology and Holistic Health, I am a certified yoga teacher and an obsessive documentarian.
 Combining my passions of psychology and photography, I use my camera as a tool to explore and understand the human condition while simultaneously challenging myself to create interesting, authentic, and unique imagery within the context of a wedding.
 I have participated in and given workshops on documentary wedding photography in Mexico and South America, I am an avid street photographer and I always have a personal project going on the side.
 Along with my husband Roque Reyes, I document around 25 weddings a year and have photographed 100+ weddings since starting out in 2014.
 I love making pictures, I love my job.
 [Oaxaca Wedding Photographer]